 A WORD OF WARNING.
 DON’T DIE INTESTATE!
 WRITE A WILL!

 And this perpetual threat of course makes it more important than ever that NHS staff write a will.
 Don’t die intestate (without leaving a valid will).
 It doesn’t really matter how much or how little an HCP might be able to leave if they lose their lives to COVID-19.
-Solicitors like those at Goodwills have time to help them ensure their affairs are in order just in case the worst happens.
+We at Goodwills have time to help them ensure their affairs are in order just in case the worst happens.

 A WORD ON FAITHS

 Whilst many HCPs are notionally Christian, many more are not.
 Please remember that British law cannot be discriminatory.
 It does try to make allowances for different faiths in what is a secular state.
 Yet ultimately if anybody dies intestate, whatever their beliefs or lack of them, then the law has to work in the same way apropos the distribution of the deceased’s worldly assets.